jyecs/golsim/README.md

 WIP:
 - (Major) Stylize game (Just write some basic CSS)
+- Refactor some of the truely horrifying code (change some useStates to useRef instead)
 - Add animation speed slider so you can control how fast things happen
 - Make the canvas drawing less hacky (There is a lot of stuff that I think is going on that really shouldn't be).
 - Optimize GoL Algo (Maybe use a real one, or clean up the one that I made)